privML/privacy-evaluator/README.md

 Because the parameters in neural networks are usually randomly initialized and even after training, the order of parameters is arbitrary.
 Thus, the meta classifier must be trained on this so that it is able to recognize pattern between the parameters of the shadow classifiers.
 As a result, all the parameters of each shadow classifier represent the feature representation F<sub>k</sub>.
-The feature representation form together the training set for the meta classifer where each is labeled correspondingly as either P or ¬P. The training algorithm for the meta-classifier can be arbitrarily chosen.
+The feature representation form together the training set for the meta classifier where each is labeled correspondingly as either P or ¬P. The training algorithm for the meta-classifier can be arbitrarily chosen.